-Garmin tell us that the InReach can run comfortably for 100 hours whilst sending tracking waypoints every 10 mins.
+Garmin tells us that the InReach can run comfortably for 100 hours whilst sending tracking waypoints every 10 mins.
 I have seen some grumbling about the InReach battery life but can’t see why anyone would want to buy an extender.

-When planning a trip, you need to have a reasonable idea of how long you’ll be travelling.
+When planning a trip, you need to have a reasonable idea of how long you’ll be traveling.
 Once you have that figure you can work out if you simply need to take a couple of units like these PowerMonkey Extreme power banks, or solar charging equipment like the kind sold at mobilesolarchargers.co.uk (great gear, great guy).

 What is interesting, and did make me chuckle, is that Garmin’s figures say a fully charged battery will be drained after 3 years of not being powered up.

-Battery life can be improved through some simple actions: adjust the screen brightness down, turn off Bluetooth when not in use, keep your InReach warm in cold climates.
+Battery life can be improved through some simple actions: adjust the screen brightness down, turn off Bluetooth when not in use, and keep your InReach warm in cold climates.

 We touched on this earlier, now we’re going deeper.